afrobayofranco/debugutil/README.md

 ## debugutil
 A [NodeJS](https://nodejs.org/en/) API debug utility tool with logging developed for my Deployment of Web Applications class at Full Sail University.
-This package will allow you to debug your API with success and error messages displayed in your CLI (Command Line Interface) as well as saving timestamped messages to a .log file.
+This package will allow you to debug your API with success, warn and error messages displayed in your CLI (Command Line Interface) as well as saving timestamped messages to a .log file.

+Note: Logging is not working.
+I will have this fixed soon.

 ## Required
 This Debug Utility Tool will run on an API created with [NodeJS](https://nodejs.org/en/)